 - every 4 weeks until 28 weeks of pregnancy

 - every 2 weeks from 30 weeks until 36 weeks of pregnancy

 - every week from 36 weeks to birth

-Immediate postpartum care in your home until mom and baby are stable and settled, breastfeeding is initiated, a thorough newborn exam has been done, the family has had a good meal and is tucked in bed and your questions and concerns have been thoroughly answered.
+Our midwives provide continuous labor support in your home once active labor is established until the birth of your baby.
+After your baby is born, our midwives continue to monitor during the immediate postpartum period in your home until mom and baby are stable and settled, breastfeeding is initiated, a thorough newborn exam has been done, the family has had a good meal and is tucked in bed and your questions and concerns have been thoroughly answered.

-Home postpartum visits for mother and baby at day 1 and day 3 postpartum.
-Then there are additional postpartum visits at 1 week, 2 weeks and 6 weeks postpartum at the office.
+The midwives return to your home to evaluate mother and baby at day 1 and day 3 postpartum.
+Additional postpartum visits are scheduled at 1 week, 2 weeks and 6 weeks postpartum at the office.
 The birth certificate is filed, newborn metabolic testing, pulse oximetry screen, hearing screening are offered.

 What do midwives do exactly?

 Midwives are the traditional care providers for mothers and infants.
 Midwives are trained professionals with expertise and skills in supporting women to maintain healthy pregnancies and have optimal births and recoveries during the postpartum period.
 Midwives provide women with individualized care uniquely suited to their physical, mental, emotional, spiritual and cultural needs.
 Midwifery is a woman-centered empowering model of maternity care that is utilized in all of the countries of the world with the best maternal and infant outcomes such as The Netherlands, United Kingdom and Canada.